 Paul spoke about the subject of 2 Peter in his epistles.

 in which are some things hard to understand

 The Greek word for “hard to understand” occurs this one time in the New Testament.
 Other literature used this word for something obscure.
-Peter had difficulty understanding some of Paul’s teaching.
+Peter had difficulty understanding some of Paul’s teachings.

-This ought to be an encouragement to some of us since we find some things difficult to understand.
+This ought to encourage some of us since we find some things difficult to understand.
 Keep at it; it will come.
 Only “some” things are difficult to understand, not most of what Paul wrote.
 Though Peter did not have a formal education, he understood most of what Paul wrote.
 Keep in mind that we will never understand everything about God; if we did, we would have to be as smart as He is.

-Most of the Bible is clear and gives instructions for the improvement of our souls.
+Most of the Bible is clear and gives instructions for improving our souls.